wehappit/nsequence/README.md

 # NSequence

-NSequence is a Python library designed for handling progressions or sequences, offering various functions and utilities for working with sequences.
-It allows users to define sequences through functional expressions, offering capabilities for various computations.
+NSequence is a Python library designed for handling progressions or sequences.
+It allows users to define sequences through functional expressions, and offers capabilities for various computations.

 ## Real-world Example